dev4press/tweakpress/readme.md

 If needed, scripts will be updated for newer WordPress version.
 Right now, they are tested with latest WordPress 5.5.

-To learn more about this collection, about WordPress must use plugins and about individual plugins in this collection, check out the GitHub Wiki pages.
+To learn more about this collection, about WordPress must use plugins and about individual plugins in this collection, check out the [Wiki Pages](https://github.com/dev4press/wpmu-plugins/wiki).